Jose4gg/js-packages/.changeset/fuzzy-queens-serve.md

 Update to react 19, remove a lot of styled-components/react dependencies in favor of peer/dev deps

 - update password input to react 19
+- update accordion to react 19
+- update autocomplete to react 19
+- update button to react 19
+- update checkbox to react 19
+- update date-input to react 19
+- update modal to react 19
+- update number-input to react 19
+- update percentage-input to react 19
+- update pill to react 19
+- update radio-button to react 19
+- update select-input to react 19
+- update slider to react 19
+- update switch to react 19
+- update text-input to react 19
+- update tooltip to react 19
 - remove react from password input dependencies
 - add react to password input devDependencies
 - remove styled-components from password input dependencies
 - add styled-components to password input devDependencies
 - add styled-components to password input peerDependencies
 - add react to password input peerDependencies
-- replace workspace:\* with version for password-input in number-input dependencies
+- replace `workspace:*` with version number for password-input in number-input dependencies
 - remove prepublishOnly from typography
 - remove styled-components from ui dependencies
 - add styled-components to ui peerDependencies